-2016 Funding
+2018 Funding

-For 2016, grants up to \$10,000 are available to AAPC/CSLA professionals, educators or others seeking to explore or question an issue or particular interest they believe to be crucial to the profession or to the landscape.
+For 2018, grants up to \$10,000 are available to AAPC/CSLA professionals, educators or others seeking to explore or question an issue or particular interest they believe to be crucial to the profession or to the landscape.
 In addition, two grants of \$2,000 each are offered to graduate students pursuing their thesis or final project for work whose study focus is in keeping with the mandate of the Foundation.

-For 2016, \$15,000 total funding is available.
+For 2018, \$26,500 total funding is available.
 Applicants may apply for funding in subsequent years.
+Grants from the Northern Research Bursary Fund and Gunter A. Schoch Bursary are available.